thinkC/react-groceries-app/README.md

 Lastly, we create a variable _GroceryConsumer_ which is equal to _GroceryContext.Consumer_ and we export both _GroceryProvider_ and _GroceryConsumer_ .

 We also create an object _headerObj_, this will be use to dynamcally display text and image for header of our application.
-We will also create _addGrocery_, _removeGrocery_, _editGrocery_, _onSaveEdit_, _convertDate_ _updateValue_  functions.
+We will also create _addGrocery_, _removeGrocery_, _editGrocery_, _onSaveEdit_, _convertDate_ _changeValue_  functions.
 These will only log to the console for now and add the code later, we then  add them  in our _GroceryContext.Provider_.

 At this point when we try to _console.log_ the value of _this.state.groceries_ we get no output since the _Provider_ is not set at the top of our application.
 We do that next in the _index.js_ file.